futrime/lip/docs/en/installation.md

 # Installation

-We (will) provide multiple methods to install Lip.
+We provide multiple methods to install Lip.

 ## Supported Methods